Documentary photographer & filmmaker | Birmingham UK

 What I intended to be a one year photography project turned into a daily habit which is now eight years strong.
 I left academia after completing my PhD in December 2014, though I remain interested in similar research themes including the decision making processes surrounding controversial energy developments, participatory decision making and the role of visual images and storytelling in shaping opinions and dialogue.

 I love both film and digital photography and always make time for personal work.
 It’s pretty rare for me to leave home without my camera.
 Outside of photography and filmmaking my other big love is music.
-In the autumn of 2017 I started playing violin and piano again after a decade of keeping them on the back burner, and I’m really enjoying my music from Bach and Elgar to Max Richter and Studio Ghibli arrangements to improvised punk, emo and hardcore covers with my husband Ed on his guitar.
+In the autumn of 2017 I started playing violin and piano again after a decade of keeping them on the back burner, and I’m really enjoying my music from Bach and Chopin to Max Richter and Studio Ghibli arrangements to improvised punk, emo and hardcore covers with my husband Ed on his guitar.